 The weight of the highest Weighted Carbon Intense stock in the index is diminished up to 30% and rebalanced in its Super-sector, to less Carbon Intense companies.
-This process is reiterated with a second company if needed and so on, until the index is compliant with the PAB Carbon Intensity requirements.
+We reiterate this process with a second company if needed and so on, until the index is compliant with the PAB Carbon Intensity requirements.